Georgerowberry/SpeedChecker/README.md

 ### Updating the Dataset

 SpeedChecker comes with a script to write CSV files from Ofcom's [Connected Nations Report](https://www.ofcom.org.uk/research-and-data/multi-sector-research/infrastructure-research/connected-nations-2016/downloads) into the sqlite database.
-However it requires [pandas](https://pandas.pydata.org/) (v0.22) package for fast data processing.

 To add new data to the database: